jinn-ee/jinn-ee.github.io/content/en/slides/forus/index.md

 - Schedule a call to discuss collaboration
 - Create a tailored proposal for FORUS Company
-- Establish a flexible partnership with JINN on a monthly retainer
+- Establish a flexible partnership with JINN on a monthly retainer basis
 - Manage projects with individual budgets for optimal resource use
 - Let JINN optimize marketing efforts, saving costs and increasing ROI